Student Organizations and Journals and Student Participation in Administration

 The Yale Journal of Law & Technology (YJoLT) offers its readers a cutting-edge, dynamic environment in which to acquire and produce knowledge about the interface between law and technology.
 The journal publishes scholarly articles, incisive think pieces, lectures, and written pieces by guests of the Law & Technology Society as well as other scholars and professionals.

 The Yale Journal of Law & the Humanities (YJLH) explores the intersections among law, the humanities, and the humanistic social sciences.
-It is edited by students from the Law School and several graduate departments in the University and is advised by a board of distinguished scholars.
+It is edited by students from the Law School and several graduate departments in the university and is advised by a board of distinguished scholars.

 The Yale Journal on Regulation (JREG) is a national forum for legal, political, and economic analysis of current issues in regulatory policy.